madhusudhan1234/madhusudhan1234.github.io/src/content/blog/first-post.md

 ---
-title: 'First post'
+title: 'Race condition in Javascript and Resolve'
-description: 'Lorem ipsum dolor sit amet'
+description: 'This post describes the different cases of race conditions in Javascipt and resolving such conditions approaches.'
-pubDate: 'Jul 08 2022'
+pubDate: 'Jan 08 2025'
 heroImage: '/blog-placeholder-3.jpg'
 ---